A Replica-BCS theory for dirty superconductors: Introduction

-We note that $\Delta_k$'s represent static mean-field solutions of BCS theory which may be insufficient to describe the dirty superconductor when quantum fluctuation is strong\cite{mpafisher1986,fisher_1990,fazio1991charge}.
-We shall consider only mean-field theory in this paper and shall discuss quantum fluctuations in a future paper.
+We caution that $\lambda_k$'s represent static mean-field solutions of BCS theory which is insufficient when quantum fluctuation is strong and the system is quantum disordered\cite{mpafisher1986,fisher_1990,fazio1991charge, Sacepa2020quantum}.
+The effects of quantum fluctuations will be discussed at the end of the paper.
 We note also that the BCS mean-field theory can be extended to finite temperature straightforwardly by replacing BCS ground state energy by the corresponding free energy.
 We shall restrict ourselves to temperature $T=0$ in this paper.